brettkromkamp/contextualise/README.rst

 * WikiMedia API integration to automatically enhance existing topics with relevant information from `Wikipedia <https://www.wikipedia.org/>`_
 * Semantic tagging

-For a more exhaustive list of missing features take a look at Contextualise's `list of issues <https://github.com/brettkromkamp/contextualise/issues>`_.
+For a more exhaustive list of planned features take a look at Contextualise's `list of issues <https://github.com/brettkromkamp/contextualise/issues>`_.

 Install the Development Version
 -------------------------------